-Specific project scope relative to the government's broader programmatic effort may need to be considered in the IMP.
+Specifics of the project scope relative to the government's broader programmatic effort may need to be considered in the IMP.
 Items for consideration include:

 - Is there a formal IMP requirement that the government is tracking?
 Which piece of the larger effort is your contract supporting?
-Review the SOO for IMP structure and content requirement.
+Review the SOO for IMP structure and content requirements.
 Coordinate with government counterparts to understand how each piece fits.
 The recommendation is to utilize the IMP concepts in a logical way to support reporting insight. - For systems to be deployed, DoDI 5000.02 requires multiple gates leading to the final Full Deployment Decision (FDD).
-Understand where your program is within the system development lifecycle for DoD efforts and negotiate with your customer the appropriate events and corresponding accomplishments needed in order for the deployment decision to be made.
-Refer to section 5.6 for information on adapting milestone reviews on Agile programs. - The Product Increment Roadmap is part of the IMP, but, not necessarily the entire IMP, as the entire IMP / IMS represents all scope, even non-development scope, from contract award to contract completion.
-If you are attempting to elevate or substitute a project IMP with a Product Increment Roadmap, you will need to review and ensure that appropriate scope coverage, across all areas, exists and allows for effective visibility into the required events and accomplishments.
+Understand where your program is within the system development lifecycle.
+Negotiate with your customer the appropriate events and corresponding accomplishments needed for the deployment decision to be made.
+Refer to section 5.6 of this Guide for information on adapting milestone reviews on Agile programs. - The Product Roadmap is part of the IMP, but not necessarily the entire IMP.
+The IMP / IMS represents the entire scope, even non-development scope, from contract award to contract completion.
+If you are attempting replace a project IMP with a Product Roadmap, you will need to review and ensure that appropriate scope coverage, across all areas, exists and allows for effective visibility into the required events and accomplishments.